 - Phthalates are a group of chemicals used to make plastics more flexible and harder to break.
 They are often called plasticizers.

-- Phthalates are used in personal care products to moisturize skin and as a solvent, are almost synonymous with fragrance.
+- Phthalates are used in personal care products to moisturize the skin and as a solvent, are almost synonymous with fragrance.

 - Phthalates can be found in perfume, hair spray, deodorant, shampoo, air freshener, laundry detergent and almost anything fragranced, nail polish, insect repellent, carpeting, vinyl flooring, the coating on wires and cables, shower curtains, raincoats, plastic toys, and your car’s steering wheel, dashboard, and gearshift.
 It’s ubiquitous.